 Mrs. Patricia Pates Eaton

-A native of Chicago, Illinois, Mrs. Eaton holds a Bachelors of Music from Chicago Musical College in Roosevelt University, Chicago, Illinois, and Master of Arts from Columbia University, New York.
+Patricia Pates Eaton a native of Chicago, Illinois received her Bachelor of Music from Chicago Musical College in Roosevelt University, Chicago, Illinois and Master of Arts from Columbia University.

 Mr. Lawrence P. Wrenn